bartos/gerrit-formula/README.rst

 Gerrit config customization
 ===========================

-A configuration file is added as a file.managed.
+A configuration file is added as a file.managed in id: gerrit-copy-config in install.sls.
-It should be a jinja template file.
+Config file should be a jinja template since we take a pillar with port number and put it into the final gerrit.config

-add
+Example gerrit.jinja is placed in example dirrectory.
+Note that there is a jinja import in the header:

     {% from "gerrit/map.jinja" import gerrit_settings with context -%}

-in the headear, and then use:
+then, we can use port defined in pillar/gerrit.sls

     [httpd]
           listenUrl = http://*:{{ gerrit_settings.port }}/

-in your /config/gerrit/gerrit.jinja